securitymates/securitymates.github.io/_posts/2025-01-07-SameSite vs. Same-Origin: Breaking Down Web Security Confusions and Nuances.md

 ### Preventing Web Attacks

-The Same-Origin Policy (SOP) is effective in preventing Cross-Site Scripting (XSS) attacks, as it restricts malicious scripts from accessing sensitive data or resources from different origins.
-However, SOP does not prevent Cross-Site Request Forgery (CSRF) attacks.
+The Same-Origin Policy (SOP) does not prevent Cross-Site Request Forgery (CSRF) attacks.
 In CSRF, the attacker does not need to read the response from the server, but instead exploits the user's authenticated session to perform unintended actions.
-Therefore, while SOP is crucial for XSS prevention, additional measures such as anti-CSRF tokens are necessary to defend against CSRF attacks.
+Therefore, additional measures such as anti-CSRF tokens are necessary to defend against CSRF attacks.

 ---